 The Act provides for there to be a Vice-Chancellor and President of the University whom Council is responsible for appointing.
-The Vice-Chancellor is "the chief executive officer of the University generally responsible for the conduct of the University's affairs in all matters..."
+The Vice-Chancellor is "the chief executive officer of the University generally responsible for the conduct of the University's affairs in all matters".

-The Senior Executive Group and its four Sub-Committees (Regional Committee, Course Portfolio and Scholarships Committee, International Strategy and Policy Committee, Research Strategy Committee and Occupational Health and Safety Committee) is responsible for overseeing matters relating to the University strategy and budget and provides advice to the Vice-Chancellor on matters relating to the planning and resourcing of the University.
-Membership of the Senior Executive Group includes the Deputy Vice-Chancellors, the College Provosts, the Vice-President (Strategy and Development), Chief Transformation Officer, Chief Financial Officer, and the Executive Director (Human Resources).
+The Senior Executive Group and its four Sub-Committees (Regional Committee, Course Portfolio and Scholarships Committee, International Strategy and Policy Committee, Research Strategy Committee and Occupational Health and Safety Committee) are responsible for overseeing matters relating to the University strategy and budget and provide advice to the Vice-Chancellor on matters relating to the planning and resourcing of the University.
+Membership of the Senior Executive Group includes the Deputy Vice-Chancellors, Provost, the Chief Operating Officer, Chief Transformation Officer, Chief Financial Officer, and the Executive Director (Human Resources).

-These three key entities are referred to as the tripartite governance model of Australian Universities (Shattock 2012)
+These three key entities are referred to as the tripartite governance model of Australian Universities (Shattock 2012).